This post includes affiliate links.

 - scissors and yarn needle

-about 35 x 35 inches (depending on your tension), but size is not too important as you can stop earlier or even make it bigger, depending on your preference as to the size needed for you.
+The crocheted baby blanket will be about 35 x 35 inches (depending on your tension).
+However, size isn’t too important as you can stop earlier or even make this little blanket bigger.
+Depending on your preference, you can make it as small or large as you like.

 Follow the universal stitch pattern as above, but increase to have a total of 16 rows, plus one outer row of 1 dc in each stitch and 1 dc in each space, plus 3 dc in each corner.

-I used Sweet and Sour Varg yarn in the beginning, for 11 rows, then switched to the Vanilla yarn for 5 rows and finished the last row with Raspberry Ribbon Varg yarn.
+I used Sweet and Sour Varg yarn in the beginning for 11 rows, then switched to the Vanilla yarn for 5 rows.
+Then finished the last row with Raspberry Ribbon Varg yarn.

 Start with Sweet and Sour varg yarn.